How do I use Speclab?

 - You just recently enrolled in the class using Speclab.
 It can take up to 48 hours from when you enroll until you have access to Speclab.

 - You are trying to connect to Speclab from a machine outside of the SEAS network.
-If you do not have a connection to SEASNet, first SSH to a machine that does (such as eniac), then SSH to Speclab from there.
+If you do not have a connection to SEASNet, run the University Client VPN software and SSH to a machine that does (such as eniac), then SSH to Speclab from there.